tencent cloud

 Authentication Method Overview

 TDMQ for MQTT provides multiple authentication methods to ensure communication security between the server and clients.
-During client access, the configured authentication method verifies the client's identity.
+During client access, the client's identity is verified through the configured authentication method.
 Only after successful authentication is access permitted, ensuring legitimate device integration.

 Authentication Method